paulbastian/draft-bastian-jose-pkdh/draft-bastian-jose-pkdh.md

 # Security Considerations

 ## Replay Attack Detection
-Recipient MUST ensure the freshness of signatures by utilizing ephemeral keys in `rpk` or by providing a nonce for `nonce`.
+Recipient MUST ensure the freshness of signatures by utilizing ephemeral keys in `pkr` or by providing a nonce for `nonce`.

 ## Limited Repudiability
 A malicious Recipient can weaken the repudiability property by involving certain third parties in the protocol steps.